-3. Technology affects agency performance.
+Directions: Technology affects agency performance.
 Write letters to match each example to its effect.

-Effect Example Technology A. Clients have instant access to information. increases revenue.
-B. Agents can communicate with clients in a variety of ways.
+Example Effect Α. Clients have instant access to information.
+Technology increases revenue.
+Agents can communicate with clients in a variety of ways.
+Both employees and clients benefit from controlled and consistent experiences, leading to greater satisfaction.
 Technology allows measurement.
-C. Both employees and clients benefit from controlled and consistent experiences, leading to greater satisfaction.
-Technology improves D. Employees can work from any location. the customer E. Consistency reduces possible E & O exposures. experience Technology helps F. Standardized workforce practices reduce employee stress, making the work environment more enjoyable. build a consistent experience.
-G. The ability for any number of people to process more transactions increases per- person revenue.
-Technology offers H. Agents can focus more on customer service than on transactions. flexibility.
-Unchanging, or invariable, practices reduce exposure to E & O claims.
-Technology can increase employee J. Employees can access personal training opportunities. satisfaction.
+Technology improves the customer experience.
+Employees can work from any location.
+Technology helps build a consistent experience.
+Consistency reduces possible E&O exposures.
+Standardized workforce practices reduce employee stress, making the work environment more enjoyable.
+Technology offers flexibility.
+Technology can increase G. The ability for any number of people to process more transactions increases perperson revenue. employee satisfaction. Н. Agents can focus more on customer service than on transactions.
+I. Unchanging, or invariable, practices reduce exposure to E&O claims.
+J. Employees can access personal training opportunities.
 K. Any given number of people can process more transactions.